stratomercata/stratomercata-website/source/_blog/announcing-v2-mainnet.md

 ---
 title: "Welcome to a New Beginning!"
-date: 2025-10-28
+date: 2025-10-29
 author: "Bob Summerwill"
 img: /images/wikipedia.org/2025.10.27/Sunrise_over_the_ocean.jpg
-description: "Nearly a year in the making, STRATO Mercata V2 will go live tomorrow."
+description: "Nearly a year in the making, STRATO Mercata V2 goes live"
 categories: ["Announcement"]
 ---